-Each dot in the chart below was a member of the Senate in 1984.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Tower is shown as a purple triangle. (analysis methodology)
+Tower is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1984 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 2449 (98th): A bill for the relief of the Sisters of Mercy of the Union, Province of St. Louis, Missouri.

 - S.J.Res.
 321 (98th): A joint resolution to designate the week of October 14, 1984 through October 21, 1984 as “National Housing Week”.

 - S. 1894 (98th): A bill to designate the Foundation for the Advancement of Military Medicine as the “Henry M. Jackson Foundation for the Advancement of Military Medicine”, and for other ...